semente/django-smuggler/README.rst

 .. image:: https://coveralls.io/repos/semente/django-smuggler/badge.png?branch=master
     :target: https://coveralls.io/r/semente/django-smuggler?branch=master

-**Django Smuggler** is a pluggable application for `Django Web Framework`_ for you easily dump/load fixtures via the automatically-generated administration interface.
-Fixtures are collection of data that Django knows how to import into a database.
+**Django Smuggler** is a pluggable application for `Django Web Framework`_ to easily dump/load fixtures via the automatically-generated administration interface.
+A fixture is file with model data serialized to e.g. JSON or XML that Django knows how to import to the database.

 Smuggler is especially useful for transporting database data between production and development environments, but can also be used as a backup tool.